Creating an Auto Parts Keywords List for SEO

 Look at your Google Search Console keywords

-Once you go to Google Search Console go to Performance > Search results and you’ll see the default graph for the past three months with Total Clicks (blue) and Total Impressions (aqua) highlighted.
+Here’s the default GSC graph (blurred for privacy) for the past three months with Total Clicks (blue) and Total Impressions (aqua) highlighted.
 Add Average CTR (green) and Average Position (purple).

 Next, click the download icon as shown at the left (arrow pointing down).
-This lets you download a file (.csv or Excel) that you can open and see valuable data for your SEO efforts.
+This lets you download a file (Google Sheets, .csv or Excel) that you can open and see valuable data for your SEO efforts.

 You’ll get all the organic search terms that shoppers clicked on to visit your site, terms your site showed up for whether they resulted in a click or not (impressions), the average position for those search terms and the average click through rate for each search term.